ChristianMar/react-blog/README.md

 # react-ts-base-app

-This is a little blog developed in react.
+This is a blog developed in typescript with react, redux-toolkit and rtk-query.
 It works with the json server, you can find it at the [url](https://github.com/ChristianMar/simple-fake-server).

 ## Getting started